North Carolina

 Review certification status, expiration date, and check for any findings on record.

-About the NC Nurse Aide Registry
+About the North Carolina Nurse Aide I Registry

 The North Carolina Nurse Aide Registry (NC NAR) is maintained by the North Carolina Division of Health Service Regulation (DHSR).
 The registry contains records of all individuals certified as Nurse Aide I or Nurse Aide II in the state.